Personal Umbrella Insurance

-It is available to all Voluntary Homeowner and Dwelling Fire customers who have a primary residence insured in the State of Florida.
+It is available to all Voluntary Homeowner and Dwelling Fire customers who have a primary residence insured in the State of Florida, Louisiana and South Carolina.
 Eligible parties must have underlying insurance policies with the minimum required underlying liability limits.

 What is covered under a Personal Umbrella policy?

 A Southern Fidelity Personal Umbrella policy covers a customer’s home, automobiles, watercrafts, “incidental” business pursuits and business property, and recreational vehicles (with some restrictions).